Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Ethical Statement

 \section{Ethical Statement}

 Our work explored the attacks and defenses in decentralised RL, specifically GPRO setting.
 All our code and examples are intended solely for illustrative and research purposes; any malicious use is strictly prohibited.
-We hope that our initial investigations will be further developed with the goal of achieving robust decentralised RL.
+While this paper proposes attacks on training systems which can be used to poison models, we hope that our findings, defenses, and initial investigations will prove fruitful for future decentralized training system implementations.
 As mentioned in the paper, there are a few deployments of such decentralised RL systems for testing purposes.
 However, to the best of our knowledge, there is no active and monetary-incentivised decentralised RL system.